 As you probably already know, proxies are one of the best ways to keep your identity hidden.
 They serve as a buffer between SEO monitoring tools and Google, helping to extract the necessary data without limitations and IP bans.

 When using proxies, it’s crucial to get the right proxy provider.
-To help you decide, we’ve created a brief comparison of the top residential proxy providers below.
+To help you decide, Adam and I have created a brief comparison of the top residential proxy providers below.

 Other proxy providers with a high success rate are Oxylabs (70.24%), Geosurf (68.05%), and The Proxy Store (61.02%).